 There are two main paths to reach to co-management:

-- Windows 10 devices managed by Configuration Manager and hybrid Azure AD joined get enrolled into Intune
+- Windows 10 and later devices managed by Configuration Manager and hybrid Azure AD joined get enrolled into Intune

 - Windows 10 devices that are enrolled in Intune and then install with the Configuration Manager client